dimagi/commcare-hq/corehq/apps/linked_domain/README.md

     --api_key {api_key}
 ```

+This command needs to be run against the downstream environment, and the API user/key needs to be from the upstream environment.
+Ideally, the user is a member of the upstream domain and the API key is scoped to just the domain.
+You might even create a new user _just_ to use its API key.

 # Linked Applications

 Linked applications predate linked domains.
 Now that linked domains exist, when you link an app, the linked domain record is automatically created.
 A downstream app is tied to an upstream app via the `upstream_app_id` and `upstream_version` attributes.